 What is not so obvious is whether or not you should waste your time speaking with them at all.
 Doing your due diligence upfront while scrutinizing their resume, references, and work history will help you narrow to a smaller pool of star candidates so that your interview is simply the last step to identifying the perfect personality fit.
 We have more tips for the pre-qualification process here.

-Invest in growth.
-One way to ensure that your attrition rate stays low is to invest in developing the workers you have.
+One way to ensure that your CRA attrition rate stays low is to invest in developing the team members you have.
 Not only does this improve the quality of workers in your organization, but it also gives your team members something to work towards while they are with you.
 Offering avenues for growth is essential in motivating a workforce; without them, your best performers may leave for better opportunities that do offer career development.

 In a market where job candidates are flying off the shelves, the prevalence of fraudulence is bound to grow.
 The market is tighter than ever, and the high demand has also led organizations to rush their search for the right candidate as well as ignore potential red flags that may betray fraudulence in an individual’s application.
 There are several ways to identify fraud, one primary way being education: check out our blog post on the topic for more information.

 It has been said before, and it will be said again: the market is tough right now.
 Finding qualified candidates is more challenging than ever.
 It can be tempting to settle for an applicant that isn’t everything you wanted but at least checks the majority of boxes.
 Do not do this.
 Settling for candidates who do not meet your qualifications or fit your company’s culture will cost you more time and money in the long run when you are hiring their replacement.
 It is better to wait for a more qualified individual upfront.